Free Christian Illustrations

 Stray Cattle

 God has promised that if we trust in Him, all our needs will be provided.
-Sadly, we are like cattle and often stray from what is best.
+Sadly, we are like cattle and often stray from what is best – it’s in our nature (1 John 1:8).
 Once on the wrong track, it’s natural to chase our fancies and follow other people who have also gone astray.
 Predictably, all will become lost.
-Our Divine Shepherd will call us back under His protection, but once on the wrong path sometimes it is easier to keep with the wandering herd than to go it alone and turn back.
-If we continually follow the fancies and people of this world instead of following God, we will inevitably end up in a ‘circumstantial-back-country’ where we may remain for the rest of our miserable life.

 Back to Top ------------------------------------------------------------------------------------------------